Email setup: Windows Live Mail 2011

 It's up to you!
 Below are the main differences between the two.

-Everything sent to your email address is stored on our mail system until you connect and download it with Windows Live Mail.
+Everything sent to your email address is stored on our mail system until you connect and download it with your mail program.

 As messages are downloaded to your computer, they are removed from our mail system.
 After downloading, messages are stored on your computer until you delete them.

-With POP, your messages are kept in one place and you can read messages (that you've already downloaded) when you're not connected to the Internet.
+With POP3, your messages are kept in one place and you can read messages (that you've already downloaded) when you're not connected to the Internet.

 Everything sent to your email address is stored on our mail system until you delete it.
 For this reason, IMAP is better if you need check your mail from other computers or devices.